TrellixVulnTeam/swahilipython_SCMU/Doc/library/tkinter.ttk.rst

 ^^^^^^^^^^^^^^

-The combobox widgets generates a **<<ComboboxSelected>>** virtual event when the user selects an element from the list of values.
+The combobox widgets generates a **<<ComboboxSelected>>** virtual event when the user selects an element kutoka the list of values.

 ttk.Combobox